 This is the stupidest thing I’ve ever heard of and I’m not giving it any more space on this blog.
 Sorry not sorry.

 2) The devil doesn’t get a day.
 They’re all God’s days.

 If you really believe that Jesus is sovereign in this world, then this language wouldn’t even be in your vocabulary.

 I understand that there are people who celebrate Halloween as part of an unholy religion.
 Unfortunately for you, those people consider this day to be very holy.

 It’s gonna be quite difficult for you to witness to people if you keep demonizing them once a year (they’re not all devil worshippers) while you attack your Christian brothers and sisters.
 I’m pretty sure unbelievers are not gonna come to you when they have problems and let you pray for them.

 Stop saying this nonsense and stop damaging your witness.

 3) It’s a “meat to idols” issue.

-I don’t broadcast our family’s participation.
+I don’t typically broadcast our family’s participation.
 It’s not the world’s business.
-I don’t hide it either because that’s just stupid.
+I don’t hide it either because that’s just silly.
 But since I’m open on social media and minister to so many people it’s bound to come up.

 If you are somewhat religious you already know what I’m talking about with meat to idols.
 Go read it again.
 If you’re new to walking with Jesus, it’s a great passage to digest while navigating this new life you’ve found.